What Goes Into an Appraisal?

 Valuation Using the Income Approach

 A third way of valuing a house is sometimes applied when an area has a measurable number of rental properties.
 In this situation, the amount of income the property generates is taken into consideration along with other rents in the area for comparable properties to determine the current value.

 Arriving at a Value Conclusion

-Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
-It all comes down to this, an appraiser from Maxvalue Appraisal Inc will guarantee you get the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+It is important to note that while the appraised value is probably the most reliable indication of what a house is worth, it probably will not be the price at which the property closes.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
+At the end of the day, an appraiser from Maxvalue Appraisal Inc will guarantee you discover the most accurate property value, so you can make the most informed real estate decisions.

 Would you like to save money by not having to pay for Private Mortgage Insurance?
 We can help.
 Simply fill out the form below as completely as possible and we'll send you information on how to save PMI expenses, with no obligation to you.
 We guarantee your privacy.